Managing data consistency in a microservice architecture using Sagas - Implementing an orchestration-based saga

 The flow is as follows:

-Let’s take a look at how the Order Service
+Let’s take a look at how the Order Service and Customer Service implement the orchestration version of the Create Order Saga.

 The complete example code is in the eventuate-tram-sagas-examples-customers-and-orders Github repository.